 The next day I melted 6 segments of a Terry’s Chocolate Orange, put it in a piping bag and piped it all over the top of the cheesecake.

-For the rest of the decoration, I whipped up 300ml double cream with 2 tbsp icing sugar and piped it all around the edge of the cheesecake.
-I added 6 chopped up segments of a Terry’s Chocolate Orange in the middle, and Mini Terry’s Chocolate Orange in the cream.
+For the rest of the decoration, I whipped up some double cream with icing sugar and piped it all around the edge of the cheesecake.
+I added chopped up segments of a Terry’s Chocolate Orange in the middle of the Chocolate Orange Cheesecake, and Mini Terry’s Chocolate Orange in the cream around the edge.
 Then I added some bronze sprinkles which I got from Waitrose all over.

 Products from Amazon.co.uk

 Price: Out of stock

 - 250 g Digestive biscuits